 The first hotel in the area, the Robertson Hotel is a grand old beauty and a perfect location to relax after a day of walking in the national parks.
 The hotel opened in 1924 and has an interesting history.
 After a decade or so as a hotel, it hit a few rough patches when the tourist boom experienced in the Blue Mountains didn’t really pan out the same way for Robertson.

-In 2022 the reality TV show The Traitors was filmed at the Robertson Hotel
+In Channel 10 reality TV show The Traitors is filmed at the Robertson Hotel